There are at least two possible uses for the Smart Cover trade:

-There may be other great ways to use the Smart Cover; it is all up to you.
+There may be other great ways to use the Smart Cover; it is all up to you!

 Sell ETH at $245;

-Take Profit at $220 to buy sold ETH again.
 If it executes, John has his ETH back and some profit from buying it lower.

-Here is the sell condition, place a limit order to sell ETH at $250.
+Here is the Sell Condition, place a limit order to sell ETH at $250.

 Trailing features in Smart Cover trade

-In the Smart Cover section itself, where you plan a sell condition, there is a "Trailing sell" checkbox.
-Despite the name, it works using the same algorithm as Trailing Take profit.
-In short, it will try to sell coins as high as possible.
+In the Smart Cover section, where you plan a sell condition, there is a Trailing sell slider.
+Despite the name, it uses the same algorithm as Trailing Take Profit.

 When the price reaches a new low, it moves lower, and so on.